Impetigo - Topic Overview

 impetigo, try to avoid close contact with that person until his or her

 infection has gone away.
-You should also avoid sharing towels, pillows, sheets,
+Do not share towels, sheets, or

 If you or